Skip to content

 • Get a quote in less than five minutes

-Compare cheap home insurance from over 60 providers1
+Compare cheap home insurance from over 86[3]Accurate as of 10 February 2025. providers

 We’re committed to finding the right cover for you and your home.
-That’s why we compare over 601 of the biggest insurance providers in the country, including:
+That’s why we compare the biggest insurance providers in the country, including:

 What is new-build home insurance?

-A new-build home is usually defined as a property that has been built in the last two years which has never been owned or lived in, though the exact definition can differ between lenders.
+A new-build home is one that has been built but never lived in.
+It is also usually defined as a property that has been built in the last two years, though the exact definition can differ between lenders.

-New-builds are put into a special category for insurance purposes because there are certain ways they can go wrong – usually construction defects, or features and fittings that don’t work properly.
+New-builds are put into a special category for insurance purposes because there are certain ways that things can go wrong, including construction defects or features and fittings that don’t work properly.
 Many of these should be protected by the 10-year warranty which comes with most new-build properties – but that warranty doesn’t cover every eventuality.

 If you buy a new-build, your mortgage provider will almost certainly require you to get a buildings insurance policy to protect the property for damage that’s outside your control, including fire, flooding and storms.